 Kadaj and his group from Final Fantasy VII: Advent Children, a group of superpowered teens created from Sephiroth's refusing-to-be-dead essence.
 Kadaj, a mix of B and C, can go from vicious and sadistic to heartbreakingly childlike and back again in the span of around fifteen minutes.
 His older 'brother' Loz also qualifies as type A, being less psychotic, but more childlike.
 Probably Yazoo as well, as type C. He doesn't get much screentime, but just watch him laughing in childish excitement in the extended version as he steers his motorcycle off an exploding bridge to attack an airborne helicopter.

-Syndrome in The Incredibles balances a genius-level talent for inventing technology with an incredible childish personality; he's immature, excitable, petulant, irresponsible, prone to mood swings, obsessed with gadgets and 'toys', and spiteful.
+Syndrome in The Incredibles balances a genius-level talent for inventing technology with an incredibly childish personality; he's immature, excitable, petulant, irresponsible, prone to mood swings, obsessed with gadgets and 'toys', and spiteful.
 His entire motivation also stems from an admittedly wounding and hurtful but still relatively minor slight he suffered when he was a child, which he refuses to move on from.

 Michael Myers is actually an aversion.
 In the original Halloween (1978) he just kills his sister without any real reason.
 Dr. Loomis describes him as being "pure evil".
 It wasn't until the remake that he became this.
 This was a major criticism since it took away from the looming mystique of the original character.

 Loki in Dogma.
-Since Angel's apparently don't have a conscience and he used to be the Angel of Death, before resigning when he got pissed, there may be a reason to this.
+Since Angels apparently don't have a conscience and he used to be the Angel of Death, before resigning when he got pissed, there may be a reason to this.

 Norman Bates from 'Psycho has a gangly childishness, due to his mother's isolating and dominating him.
 It becomes more obvious when Lila Crane snoops through the Bates home and comes across Norman's room.

-The movie Mad Max Beyond Thunderdome, has the title character facing off against "Blaster" in the eponymous Thunderdome. ("Blaster" is the masked, hulking, none-too-bright bodyguard of one of Bartertown's leaders.)
+The movie Mad Max: Beyond Thunderdome, has the title character facing off against "Blaster" in the eponymous Thunderdome. ("Blaster" is the masked, hulking, none-too-bright bodyguard of Master, one of Bartertown's leaders.)
 Max outthinks Blaster, knocks off his mask, and is all set to kill him when he discovers that Blaster has Down Syndrome and is essentially a child in a giant's body.
 Max relents, but the people who hired him to kill Blaster aren't feeling quite so charitable...

 It's almost obligatory to depict The Joker this way, but the 1989 film takes it a step further by showing him as the apparently sane (but still very, very evil) Jack Napier prior to his transformation.
 In between the vicious murders he committed as Napier and then continues to commit as the clown he becomes, the Joker "punches out" two television sets with a gag boxing glove, blows into a birthday-party noisemaker (possibly the film's single funniest scene), obsessively cuts up photographs to make collages of them, hosts a parade with giant cartoon-character balloons, makes funny sound effects with his mouth, and sends the woman he's stalking a note written in crayon.